 What's an emergency fund?

 An emergency fund is money that's set aside for unforeseen expenses.
-It's also easy to access when you need it.
-Unforeseen expenses could come from a medical emergency, job loss or repairs for a car or home.
+It should be easy to access when you need it.

-Keeping the money in a separate account can help curb frivolous spending, and having this money will give you peace of mind and freedom.
+You should save for your emergency fund in a separate account to curb frivolous spending.
+Having this money will give you peace of mind and freedom.
 Emergencies happen to everyone, so everyone needs an emergency fund.
 But the amount you need will vary based on your lifestyle.

 How much to save for an emergency fund